SwissDataScienceCenter/renku/docs/topic-guides/workflows.rst

 There are many uses for this.
 You could define and test a pipeline locally and then execute it on an HPC cluster on a big dataset once you're happy.
-Or you could run your workflow offer a range of different parameters to see how the results differ.
+Or you could run your workflow over a range of different parameters to see how the results differ.
 Or you create a workflow that runs daily with a CRON job.